'Ram temple movie won’t stall mediation', says SC as it refuses to stall the film release

 The film 'Ram Ki Janmabhoomi', directed by Sanoj Mishra, revolves around the controversial issue of Ram Mandir.

-Hearing a similar petition filed before it, the Delhi High Court said Wednesday that people will have to be tolerant if the freedom of speech and expression guaranteed under the Constitution has to survive.
+Hearing a similar petition filed before it, the Delhi High Court said on Wednesday that people will have to be tolerant if the freedom of speech and expression guaranteed under the Constitution has to survive.

 The court's observation came while hearing a plea filed by Prince Yakub Habeebuddin Tucy, who claimed to be a descendant of Mughal emperor Bahadur Shah Zafar, seeking to stop the release of the same film, 'Ram Ki Janmabhoomi'.